TheCalculatorsHub

 Liquid Net Worth Versus Total Net Worth

 Total net worth includes all assets, liquid and illiquid.
-Liquid net worth excludes assets you cannot quickly convert to cash: primarily real estate and sometimes vehicles.
-The distinction matters because home equity is a form of wealth you cannot spend without selling your home or borrowing against it, and borrowing against it creates a new liability that offsets the asset.
-Many financial planners use liquid net worth as the more operationally useful figure because it reflects accessible wealth rather than total wealth.
-The IRS guidance on home sale exclusions is worth reviewing if you are considering selling property, since the tax treatment of gains directly affects the net proceeds that flow back into your liquid asset base.
-You can calculate your liquid net worth from the results by mentally excluding the real estate and vehicle fields and recalculating.
-For most people in their 30s and 40s who own a home, liquid net worth is substantially lower than total net worth, sometimes by 60 to 80%, which is why two people with the same total net worth can be in very different financial positions depending on how that wealth is distributed across asset types.
+Liquid net worth excludes assets you cannot quickly convert to cash, primarily real estate and sometimes vehicles, since home equity is a form of wealth you cannot spend without selling your home or borrowing against it.
+Many financial planners use liquid net worth as the more operationally useful figure.
+For most people in their 30s and 40s who own a home, liquid net worth is substantially lower than total net worth, sometimes by 60 to 80%, which is why two people with the same total net worth can be in very different financial positions.

 Frequently Asked Questions